Apocalypsis velox Butler, 1876, Trans. zool. Soc. Lond. 9: 641. Type locality: [India, West Bengal] Darjeeling [Darling].

 China: Yunnan (Huanglian Shan, Lüchun, 1900m; Gaoligong Shan); Hunan (Dayong).

-From Bhutan, northeastern India (Meghalaya, Sikkim and West Bengal) and southwestern China to northern Myanmar/Burma and Vietnam.
+From Bhutan (Irungbam & Irungbam, 2019), northeastern India (West Bengal, Sikkim, Arunachal Pradesh and Meghalaya) and southwestern China to northern Myanmar/Burma and Vietnam.
 Also recorded from the Andaman Islands (Chandra & Raghunathan, 2018) and Great Nicobar Island (Singh, Ahmad & Chandra, 2021), but these odd records need confirmation.